taecontrol/larvis/README.md

 Larvis allows you to execute commands for different purposes.

-- **`CheckHardwareHealthCommand`**
+### CheckHardwareHealthCommand

-    You can check your last 5 minutes of CPU Load, memory usage, total disk space, free disk space, and send this information to the MoonGuard Filament Plugin to monitor these hardware variables.
-To use the command, you need to register it in your `console/Kernel.php` file:
+This command is useful to obtain the CPU load, RAM memory usage and disk usage (disk consumption and total disk capacity) from the server where your application is running and then be sent to MoonGuard Filament Plugin through HTTP protocol.
+This command is intended to be used with the Laravel Console Scheduler, register it in your `console/Kernel.php` file:

+> [!NOTE]
-the MoonGuard team recommends a frequency of less than 5 minutes:
+> We recommend a frequency of 5 minutes or less

 ```php